pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 }
 ```

-There's not much too it, and I've even reused the `IBlogMetadata` type defined in my `index.tsx` file.
+There's not much too it, because I reus the `IBlogMetadata` type defined in my `index.tsx` file.
 Nice 👍

-Then I'll define a component to render the blog to the browser screen.
-I won't do anything fancy yet, as like in the index page, my aim is to simply render the content to the screen.
+I then define a component to render the blog to the browser screen.
+I don't do anything fancy yet, as like with the index page, my aim is to simply render the content to the screen.

 ```tsx
 const BlogPostPage = (props: IBlogPostProps) => {